TIBCOSoftware/justapis-javascript-sdk/README.md

 #### `contentType( contentType )`
-Returns the current content type or the APGateway instance for quick chaining
+Returns the current content type or the Gateway instance for quick chaining

 * `contentType`: `string`
 	* If `contentType` is undefined the method will act as a getter, else it will